 Paying rent/mortgage, council tax, minimum payments to debts, utility bills and TV license by DD or STO is great – it saves you time in making the monthly/annual payments and stops credit record problems if you pay them late or forget.
 In fact if you are paying any of these manually, why not set up a Direct Debit to automate it?
 A money detox means aiming to make everything as easy as possible!

-But have a long hard look at the rest – subscriptions to magazines? ad-free apps?
-What about that insurance, is that for the washing machine you replaced last year?
+But have a long hard look at the rest – subscriptions to magazines? ad-free apps? a free trial you forgot to cancel? insurance for a washing machine you replaced last year?
 If you decide you don’t want a service or a subscription, remember to tell the firm, don’t just cancel with your bank.

 2) Pay lower bills

 If you haven’t changed gas and electricity suppliers in the last year, it’s time to see what you could save by switching.
 Prices may be going up in spring 2017, so if you switch now you can lock in lower prices for a year or two.

 There are lots of comparison sites, but I – and 2.5 million other people – like MoneySavingExpert’s Cheap Energy Club.
 This looks at all the suppliers to find you the cheapest deal now.
 For me the best bit is that it will email you in the future when you can again save money by switching.
 So by doing this now, you are making it easier to keep your bills as low as possible in future.

 For water, check if a water meter could save you money.
 If you don’t have a meter, you are effectively being charged by the number of bedrooms you have.
 A simple rule of thumb is that most people who have the same or more bedroom as there are people living in the house can save by getting a meter.
 If you are on a low income or certain benefits you may even be able to switch to a cheaper tariff, see How to cut your water bills.